The Role of Static Transfer Switches – How fast do They Switch?

-By the use of silicon-controlled rectifiers (SCRs) which, having no reliance on moving parts, allowing the transfer to be made extremely super fast, in fact Power Continuity STS are the most reliable in the industry.
+Using silicon-controlled rectifiers (SCRs) which, have no reliance on moving parts.
+This allows the transfer to be made extremely super fast, in fact Power Continuity STS are the most reliable in the industry.

 A common issue is that the servers and racks that are being powered by the Static Switches have not been maintained.

 For example an internal UPS within the rack could be actually ‘dead’.

 A rack mount ATS has never been tested, hence when called upon; it fails.

 Worst still, no one in the Data Centre has reliably checked that each rack actually has two sources of power.